chrisbristow/atc872/README.md

 ======
 Overview
 --------
-ATC872 allows teams to share information.
-It provides a web browser-based, collaborative, live-chat and simple blogging service, with keyword searching.
-Users contribute and converse within "channels" which are specified within the URL used.
+ATC872 is a multi-channel chat server.
+Users access ATC872 via a web-browser in order to follow, contribute to, and search in conversational channels.

-It is build using Erlang (http://www.erlang.org/) and is designed to run across multiple hosts for resilience.
+ATC872 is built using Erlang (http://www.erlang.org/) and is designed to run across multiple hosts for resilience.
 The web server component is implemented using Misultin (https://github.com/ostinelli/misultin).
 It's web-based front end uses MooTools (http://mootools.net/) in order to provide a slick, consistent, cross-browser experience.